lizhanmit/learning-notes/kafka-note/kafka-note.md

 Kafka's performance is effectively constant with respect to data size.

+Kafka can process millions of messages quickly because it relies on the page cache instead of JVM heap.

 Two directives or purposes of Kafka:

 - Not block the producers (in order to deal with the back pressure).